 DOOM 1+2

-DOOM 1 Playtime: 8.9 Hours
+DOOM 1 Playtime: 8.9 Hours, finished 12 September 2024.

-SIGIL Playtime: 3.1 Hours
+SIGIL Playtime: 3.1 Hours, finished 13 September 2024.

-DOOM 2 Playtime: 9 Hours
+DOOM 2 Playtime: 9 Hours, finished 12 December 2024.

-DOOM 2 Master Levels Playtime: 8.1 Hours
+DOOM 2 Master Levels Playtime: 8.1 Hours, finished 15 December 2024.

 I'm playing through all of the games & expansions included in the remastered 2024 KEX engine release: DOOM 1, SIGIL, DOOM 2, DOOM 2 Master Levels, DOOM 2 TNT, DOOM 2 Plutonia, No Rest for the Living, and Legacy of Rust.
 Playing in the order listed above, critically with SIGIL before DOOM 2 because it's meant to be a spiritual "Episode 5" to the original DOOM and does not include the SSG or new enemies introduced in D2.

-The plan is to play through all of these "vanilla" on the KEX engine with no further modifications or improvements (such as mouselook).
+I played through all of these "vanilla" on the KEX engine with no further modifications or improvements (such as mouselook).
 I'm setting the difficulty to Ultra-Violence throughout all of the chapters since I really want the levels to feel as complete as possible (from what I understand most levels are designed for UV first, then enemies removed for lower difficulties).
 To counteract the higher difficulty of many of these episodes that are far beyond what a casual DOOM player can handle, I'll be adjusting my savescumming accordingly since I don't care to spend the hundreds of hours required to thoroughly repeat and learn these levels inside and out.
 For the same reason, I have no interest in doing the runs with pistol start for every level.
 It's not a pure run, sorry!

 DOOM 1